jlcollier/roman_numeral_app/README.md

 - Vite-Express
     - Tool that extends the power of Express.
 It enables a simpler (but opinionated) full-stack web app development process when using both React/Vite and Express by serving dynamically-generated, static files with no extra developer code.
 - React
-    - Front-end web framework
+    - Front-end web framework.
 - Vite
-    - Front-end code builder
+    - Front-end code builder.
+- Adobe React Spectrum
+    - React component library.

-For minor dependencies, see `package.json`
+For other dependencies, see `package.json`